 As a side note, if you want to make sure that game mode is on for a particular game you’re playing, then simply follow these simple steps:

 - Press Win + G to open the Game bar

 - Once it is open, you will see a Game Mode icon next to the Settings button at the end of the row

 - Simply click the Game Mode icon to turn it on or off

 - If you want to make sure that Game Mode is always turned on automatically for the particular game you’re playing, click Settings and then click the tick box next to the Use Game Mode for this game option in the first section of the menu

 And there you have it, it’s as simple as that!

-So, whenever you’re facing with lag, stuttering, slow load times, or any other problem, make sure to check if Game Mode is enabled and don’t allow any demanding, memory-hungry programs to take away from your experience!
+So, whenever you’re facing lag, stuttering, slow load times, or any other problem on your game, make sure to check if Game Mode is enabled and don’t allow any demanding, memory-hungry programs to take away from your experience!